Skip to Content

 At Burrows Law Group, we help families navigate contested wills, trust disagreements, and disputes with executors or trustees across North Texas, including matters that arise in Denton County probate court.
 Our team works to combine clear legal analysis with practical guidance, so you understand both your options and the potential impact on your family and finances.
 We listen first, then help you evaluate a path forward that fits your situation.

-Because we are a collaborative, full service firm, our attorneys are able to draw on experience in family law and small business representation when estate disputes overlap with divorces, blended families, or closely held companies.
+Because we are a collaborative, full-service firm, our attorneys are able to draw on experience in family law and small business representation when estate disputes overlap with divorces, blended families, or closely held companies.
 Our goal is to provide steady support at a time when you need both legal direction and compassion.

 Facing an Estate Dispute in Denton County